Al Mansoura (Doha)

-Al Mansoura (المنصورة) is a Qatari district in the municipality of Ad Dawhah.
+Al Mansoura (المنصورة) is a Qatari district in the municipality of Doha.
 Together with Fereej Bin Durham, it makes up Zone 25 which has a population of 37,082.

 Since the 2010s, the district has seen a significant increase in expatriate workers residing here.
 Furthermore, it has gained a reputation as an affordable commercial and activity hub.

 Geography

 Al Mansoura borders the following districts: